 Pro Bono and Public Service

-Richard is active in Willkie’s pro bono program.
-His pro bono work contributed to Willkie’s selection by Law360 as "Pro Bono Firm of 2012," in which two of his cases were singled out for special recognition.
+Richard is a committed contributor to Willkie’s pro bono program.
+In 2014, The New York Law Journal named Richard among the distinguished group of “Lawyers Who Lead by Example” for his “outstanding record of providing crucial legal services to poor or nearly poor New Yorkers.”
+His pro bono work also contributed to Willkie’s selection by Law360 as "Pro Bono Firm of 2012," in which two of his cases were singled out for special recognition.
 In Favors v.
 Cuomo, a voting rights case, a three-judge federal panel granted judgment for Willkie’s pro bono clients on claims that New York’s previously existing congressional districts were unconstitutional under the "one-person, one-vote" requirement of the U.S. Constitution and, as requested by Willkie, redrew New York’s congressional districts by following neutral redistricting principles that did not favor incumbents.
 See Favors v.
 Cuomo, 866 F. Supp.
 2d 176 (E.D.N.Y.
 2012) (panel upheld Willkie’s complaint against ripeness and standing challenges); No. 11-CV-5632, 2012 U.S. Dist.
 LEXIS 25707 (E.D.N.Y.
 Feb.
 28, 2012) (panel granted Willkie’s clients’ application to appoint special master to draw New York’s congressional districts applying neutral redistricting principles); 2012 WL 928223 (E.D.N.Y.
 March 19, 2012) (panel adopted Magistrate Judge’s plan and affirmed rejection of protection of incumbents as applicable redistricting factor).

 In the other, Richard led a pro bono team’s submission of an amicus brief on behalf of the National Center for Science Education in the Ohio Supreme Court in a case raising issues concerning a public junior high school teacher’s inappropriate injection of religious beliefs and Creationism in his teaching of evolution.
 NCSE argued that appellant’s teaching methods served no legitimate pedagogical purpose in a public school science class, were scientifically unsound, and "served only impermissibly to advance a sectarian purpose, namely to teach creationism in its traditional version of creation science or its modern incarnation of intelligent design."